 9. Create a virtual suggestion box

 Have you ever gone to a store or restaurant and seen a suggestion box?
 One where you fill out a form with your comments or complaints and drop it in the box?
 This is the same concept.
 The beauty of a suggestion box is the ability to remain anonymous.
 You feel more comfortable leaving honest feedback that way, particularly if it happens to be negative.
 However, when it comes to remote teams, you can’t have a physical dropbox.
-But you should still protect anonymity in order to get the most honest feedback possible.
+But it would be best if you still protected anonymity from getting the most honest feedback possible.